-Ditching a shopping cart is extremely common, and yet, an email drip campaign can re-engage those almost-customers and persuade them back to purchase:
+Ditching a shopping cart is extremely common, and yet, an email drip campaign can re-engage those almost-customers:

 Remind them what they left in their cart, confirm the items are still available, and even offer a discount code to get them to pull the trigger.